codeslw/backend-world-wide/src/chat/frontend-chat-api-guide.md

 ### WebSocket Error Handling

 Generic errors on the WebSocket connection or related to specific events might be emitted via a standard `error` event, or as part of an acknowledgment callback for an emitted event.
+This applies to both Clients and Admins.

 *   **Event Name:** `error`
 *   **Payload (Example):**